HaloFour/jpromise/README.md

 // Calls the callback when the promise is rejected passing the exception.
 The callback can then
 // synchronously resolve to a value of the original promise type.
 The returned promise will be
-// resolved with that new value when the callback returns.
+// fulfilled with that new value when the callback returns.
 If the callback throws an
 // exception the returned promise will be rejected with that exception.
 Promise<String> promise6 = promise5.withHandler(new OnRejectedHandler<Throwable, String>() {
     @Override public String handle(Throwable exception) {